Atom Config

 - Longer response times — Deeper reasoning takes more time

-- Higher token usage — More reasoning consumes more tokens from your agent provider
+- Higher token usage — More reasoning consumes more tokens from your AI provider

 For most work, Balanced gives you the best mix.
 Switch to Quick for simple repetitive tasks or Deep when you need maximum reasoning power.